 Ascent: 750m / 2500 feet

-Facilities: parking on the grass before Glenkirk Farm, Laurel Bank Tea Room in Broughton.
+Facilities: parking on the grass before Glenkirk Farm, refreshments in Broughton.

 From Glenkirk Farm a quad bike track is visible going up the shoulder of Congrie Hill.
 To reach this track you will need to cross a small sheep field beyond the farm.
 There is a gate into the field but not out of it so either cross the fence or walk round the outside of the field to reach the start of the track.